-The training period should always end on a happy, enthusiastic note.
-Praising him and showing affection will make him eager to learn and obey orders, and the training will be more natural for you to conduct.
 If you feel discouraged, don’t.
 It takes time and effort to get your amazing pup trained well.
 I also suggest you take the time to read some amazing pet training books.
 CoolThingsChicago published this article on the best pet training books in 2020.
 Take a look.

 Stop jumping and biting

-Now, one universal common factor in almost all the dogs, irrespective of breeds or genders, is their energetic jumpy way of greeting you, which usually ends with their fur stuck on every inch of your clothing.
+Now, one universal common factor in almost all dogs, irrespective of breeds or genders, is their energetic jumpy way of greeting you, which usually ends with their fur stuck on every inch of your clothing.
 During your training, you can also discourage this over-enthusiastic form of greeting by simply ignoring your dog and not paying any attention to him every time he jumps up on you in that manner.

 Sharon Vaughn is an award-winning content writer.
 She has expertise in writing about pet advice, dogs, and animal care.